You're Dating a Narcissist!: Production

 In December 2023, it was announced that Tomei, Cola, Bravo, Pigossi and Yazpik were cast in the film.

 Release

-The film premiered at the Austin Film Festival in October 2025.
+The film premiered at the Austin Film Festival on October 25, 2025.

+Brainstorm Media took the rights for the film and released it domestically on March 27th, 2026 across theaters nationwide.

 Reception

+On review aggregator Rotten Tomatoes, 52% of 21 critics gave the film a positive review, with an average rating of 4.2/10.

 Kimberley Jones of The Austin Chronicle, who reviewed the film wrote, "First-time director Ann Marie Allison (who co-wrote the script with Jenna Milly) has cited personal experience with dating a narcissist as inspiration for the film, and there's an undercurrent of righteous anger animating the film that feels honest and hard-earned."

-"Tomei is undeniable – also great inspiration if you're building out a Effortlessly Chic Academic Pinterest board – and she and Bravo forge an easy, believable chemistry as mother and daughter.
-That bond, and the gorgeous boutique hotel where much of the film takes place, are the biggest draws here."
+"Tomei is undeniable – also great inspiration if you're building out a Chic Academic Pinterest board – and she and Bravo forge an chemistry as mother and daughter.
+That bond, and the boutique hotel where much of the film takes place, are the draws here."